 Diocese of Scranton, PA

 Ed Shoener was ordained a permanent deacon in 2004 and serves at St. Peter’s Cathedral in the Diocese of Scranton.
 Shoener is a founding member of the Association of Catholic Mental Health Ministers and the Catholic Institute of Mental Health Ministry at the University of San Diego.
 He serves on the Council on Mental Illness of the National Catholic Partnership on Disability and on the Board of Pathways to Promise, an interfaith cooperative that facilitates the faith community’s work in reaching out to those with mental illnesses and their families.
-Deacon Shoener, along with Bishop John Dolan, is coauthor of the forthcoming books Responding to Suicide: A Pastoral Handbook for Catholic Leaders and When a Loved One Dies by Suicide (Ave Maria Press, fall 2020).
+Deacon Shoener, along with Bishop John Dolan, is coauthor of the books Responding to Suicide: A Pastoral Handbook for Catholic Leaders and When a Loved One Dies by Suicide (Ave Maria Press, Notre Dame, IN).

 He, along with family and friends, founded “The Katie Foundation” after his daughter, Kathleen, died by suicide in 2016.
 Katie’s obituary went viral because it spoke to the needs and concerns of people who live with mental illness.
 He lives with his family in Scranton, Pennsylvania

 Diocese of Orange, CA

 Margery Arnold earned her PhD in Counseling Psychology at Texas A&M University and is a Licensed Psychologist in California.
 She is passionate about all the things humans can do for and with each other to bring healing and compassion to those of us with mental illness.
 She works to prevent Adverse Childhood Experiences (ACEs) to improve the health of body, mind, spirit, and community.
 In particular, she has studied how resilience can come from learning skills, from competent and caring relationships, and from connected and engaged communities.